 In most cases, your insurance company will tell you one of three things:

-- The PT isn’t covered and you’ll pay the rate your insurer negotiated with the physical therapist.
+- PT isn’t covered: You’ll pay the rate your insurer set with the physical therapist.

-- The PT is covered and your insurance company pays a percentage of the bill (“coinsurance”).
+- PT is covered: Your insurance company pays a percentage of the bill, known as coinsurance.

-- The PT is covered and you pay a flat fee for your visit (“co-pay”).
+- PT is covered: You pay a flat fee for your visit, known as a co-pay.

-Seven Questions to Ask Your Health Insurance About Physical Therapy Coverage
+What to Ask Your Health Insurance About PT Coverage

-Before you get treatment, always contact your health insurance provider and confirm with them that your physical therapy will be covered.
-You’ll need to ask additional questions to avoid having a claim denied or being stuck with unexpected medical bills, too.
+Before you get treatment, always contact your health insurance provider.
+You'll need to confirm with them that your physical therapy will be covered.

 Health insurance policies provide coverage for physical therapy by a licensed physical therapist if it is habilitative or rehabilitative and medically necessary.
-Some insurance companies, therefore, may require a doctor’s recommendation.
-What’s required may vary from state to state.
+This means that you may need to have a note from your doctor’s stating that you need PT on your record.
+What’s required can vary from state to state.

 Is there a maximum dollar amount your insurer will pay for your PT?

-Ask about the lifetime maximum, annual or “per-condition” limits.
-For example, you may require physical therapy to recover from a running injury in March.
-Then, in July, you may require physical therapy for a back problem.
+Ask about the lifetime maximum, annual, or “per-condition” limits.
+For example, you may need physical therapy due to a running injury in March.
+Then, in July, you may hurt your back and need PT again

-Are you required to use an “in-network” physical therapist?
+Do you need to use an “in-network” physical therapist?

-Ask about restrictions or limits on coverage if you go out of your network and compare this to the coverage for “in-network” care.
+Ask about costs or limits on coverage if you go out of network.
+Compare this to the cost for in-network care.

 Is there a deductible?

-Your insurer may cover all or some of your PT costs, but only after you meet your deductible.
+Your insurer may cover all or some of your PT costs right away.
+They may also step in only after you meet your deductible.

 Is there an out-of-pocket maximum?

-Is there a limit on the number of visits or time period in which you can get physical therapy?
+Is there a limit on the number of visits or time in which you can get PT?

 Some plans may limit the services you can get for up to the first 90 days you have the plan.
-This could prevent you from accessing the necessary treatments within the plan guidelines.
+This could prevent you from getting the treatment you need.

-Does your plan include coverage for equipment or devices that may be needed to assist with physical therapy or rehabilitation?
+Does your plan include coverage for equipment or devices?

-Does your physical therapy treatment require a recommendation from a doctor before your health insurance will cover you?
+Does your PT require a recommendation from a doctor?

 How to Reduce Physical Therapy Costs

-For example, the IRS lists “rehabilitation services” as a medical expense included in your HSA benefits.
-However, a doctor has to prescribe PT as part of your care plan.
+Rehabilitation services, such as PT, are one of the medical expenses included in HSA benefits.
+But a doctor has to prescribe PT as part of your care plan for it to count.

-You may be able to negotiate a discount with certain physical therapists for multiple sessions or get information from your doctor's office or the hospital about medical financing options or discounts.
+If you will need more than one session, you may be able to get a discount with certain physical therapists.
+You can also get information from your doctor's office or the hospital about medical financing options or discounts.